-The document details foundational elements related to the tracking and storage of data using a magnetic card reader.
-The detailed requirements assist skimmer identification and proper seizure.
+Foundational element requirements related to the tracking and storage of data using a magnetic card reader assist skimmer identification and proper seizure.

-The processes used to extract data from skimmers are described in the standard, in particular the extraction process differences between "digital" and "analog" skimmers.
+The processes used to extract data from skimmers, in particular the extraction process differences between "digital" and "analog" skimmers, are described.

-Due to the various analog and digital storage methods used by skimmers, procedures for demodulating (i.e., extracting the original information from the analog audio signal), decoding, and deciphering extracted data is also presented.
+Due to the various analog and digital storage methods used by skimmers, procedures for demodulating (i.e., extracting the original information from the analog audio signal), decoding, and deciphering extracted data is presented.
 The standard describes requirements for the manual interpretation of the data which in turn, provides a basis for automated scripting processes (i.e., automation of the process using software).